 Soils underpin our food supply and environment.
 We must ensure that farming practices and soil management regenerate the soils that we depend upon.

-We at CPRE have long campaigned for better care to be taken of that unassuming brown stuff that we often take for granted.
+We at CPRE have long called for better care of that unassuming brown stuff that we often take for granted.

 The thin layer of soil covering the earth’s surface is the difference between survival and extinction for most terrestrial life.

 For almost all of our food – 95% according to the United Nations’ Food and Agriculture Organisation (FAO) – we rely on rainfall falling on a thin layer of soil, often only a few centimetres thick.
 This living planetary skin is proportionally 10,000 times thinner than our own.

 We’ve created an immersive story, including insights from expert farmers like John Cherry, to help us all better understand why it’s going to be so vital for us all to care for the muddy stuff in years to come.

 Read: Save our soils

 Peat might seem like unimpressive boggy soil, but we know that it’s a quiet, carbon-busting countryside superstar.